m-t-codes/learing-Docker/01_LearningDocker/BasicCommands.md

 This cheatsheet will use the new commandstructure.

+$ docker version
+// shows infos about installed Docker version

+$ docker infos
+// shows even more infos about the installed Docker

-# Running and Starting containers
+## Running and Starting containers
 $ docker container run

 e.g. running a nginx container old and new way: